rpunnorath/test_python/README.md

 •	Checkout

-We start with making class for each of these pages.
-We will create a Base Page class which all of these page classes would inherit.
+I started by making class for each of these pages then I created a Base Page class which all of these page classes would inherit.
 After doing that, next task would be to put the locators and methods related to different pages in their respective classes.
 There are two approaches to maintain the locators.
 First is keeping all the locators specific to a page in its own class and the other is to keep locators of all pages at a common place.
 I found that it is better to put locators in its own page class for ease of tracking.
 After the page classes, locators and test data are in place, the next task would be of writing the test scripts/cases.

 Executing the PyTest command (without mentioning a filename) on the terminal will run all the Python files that have filenames starting with ‘test_*’ or ending with ‘*_test’.
 These files are automatically identified as test files by the PyTest framework.
 The framework also mandates that the test methods should start with ‘test’, else the method will not be considered for execution.